-- 1. The Investigation Summary Report is used to summarize the results of investigations of all events that involve fatalities, catastrophes, amputations, hospitalizations of two or more days, have generated significant publicity, and/or have resulted in significant property damage.
-An Investigation Summary Report must be inputted and saved as final as soon as the agency becomes aware of a workplace fatality and determines that it is within its jurisdiction, even if most of the data fields are left blank.
+- 1. The Investigation Summary Report is used to summarize the results of investigations of all events that involve fatalities, or other reportable criteria.
+An Investigation Summary Report must be entered and saved as final as soon as the agency becomes aware of a workplace fatality and determines that it is within its jurisdiction, even if most of the data fields are left blank.
 The information on this form enables the tracking of fatalities and summarizes circumstances surrounding the event.
 For fatality/catastrophe investigations, the Investigation Summary Report will be: - Opened at the beginning of the investigation and saved as final, even if most of the data fields are left blank, so that tracking of fatality/catastrophe investigations can be conducted in a close to "real time" fashion. - Modified as needed during the investigation to account for updated information. - Updated with all data fields completely and accurately completed at the conclusion of the investigation, including a thorough narrative description of the incident. - 2.
-The Investigation Summary Report narrative should not be a copy of the summary provided on the Fatality/Catastrophe Notification pre-inspection form.
-The narrative must comprehensively describe the characteristics of the worksite; the employer and its relationship with other employers, if relevant; the employee task/activity being performed; the related equipment used; and other pertinent information in enough detail to provide a third party reader of the narrative with a mental picture of the fatal incident and the factual circumstances surrounding the event.

-3. Only one Investigation Summary Report should be submitted for an event, regardless of how many inspections take place.
-If a subsequent event occurs during the course of an inspection, a new Investigation Summary Report for that event should be submitted.
+The Investigation Summary Report narrative must comprehensively describe the characteristics of the worksite; the employer and its relationship with other employers, if relevant; the employee task/activity being performed; the related equipment used; and other pertinent information in enough detail to provide a third party reader of the narrative with a mental picture of the fatal incident and the factual circumstances surrounding the event. - 3.
+Only one Investigation Summary Report should be submitted for an incident, regardless of how many inspections take place.
+If a subsequent event occurs during the inspection, a new Investigation Summary Report for that incident should be submitted.